ethangutk/Hospital-SQL-Database/README.md

 <br><br><br>

 ## ✏ What I Would've Done Differently
 I added this section because I thought it was important.
 When we did this project, it was before we learned about how to store data extremely efficiently.
 For example, much of my data has redundancies.
-If you look at the admitted table, I store the entire shift table over and over because the date, start time, and end time is the entire primary key.
+If you look at the admitted table, I store the entire shift table repeatedly because the date, start time, and end time is the primary key.
 If I would’ve made a “shift_ID” attribute for the Shift table, it would’ve avoided using all of that excess data.<br><br>

 If I were to do this project with my current knowledge, I would get the tables into the highest normal form.
 Then, I would remove excess data stored across tables.
 Finally, I would check for insertion and deletion anomalies among my tables.
 There is so much more that I could do to this schema to make it more efficient with the knowledge I have now, but since this project was so early in the semester, I couldn’t do so, unfortunately.<br><br>